camntaylor/cameronntaylor.github.io/index.md

 # About Me

 I am an economics PhD student at the Stanford Graduate School of Business.
-My research interests are broadly in applied microeconomics with specific interest in issues in market design and labor economics.
+My research interests are broadly in applied microeconomics with specific interest in labor economics including inequality, education and child welfare.

 Email: <cntaylor@stanford.edu>